percona/psmdb-docs/docs/install/update-pro.md

 This document provides instructions how you can upgrade from Percona Server for MongoDB Basic to Percona Server for MongoDB Pro.

-!!! note

-    You can upgrade to Percona Server for MongoDB Pro starting with version 6.0.12-9.

 ## Preconditions

 Request the access to the Pro repository from Percona Support.
 You will receive the client ID and the access token.